-Essentially, the cloud refers to any software or service that run on the internet instead of directly on your computer.
-This means that everytime you upload a photo on Facebook, watch The Crown on Netflix, or check your Yahoo Mail, you’re in fact utilising cloud services.
+Essentially, the cloud refers to any software or service that runs on the internet instead of directly on your computer.
+This means that every time you upload a photo on Facebook, watch The Crown on Netflix, or check your Yahoo Mail, you’re in fact utilising cloud services.
 In this article, we’ll take a closer look at CapEx and OpEx for cloud services.

 The greatest benefit of cloud services is that you can access your data from anywhere – as long as you have an internet connection, that is.
 Cloud services are especially beneficial to businesses relying on collaborative working between various departments and/or locations.

 This sounds all fine and dandy, but where does your data actually live?

 Put rather simply, your data is being stored in enormous data centres located around the world.
 Instead of keeping your data in your hard drive, massive conglomerates such as Amazon, Google, and Apple keep it all safe and sound on their enormous data farms.